-In view of the agreements for the purchase of Masav's share in the leased property, the Company recognized leasehold improvements and furniture in the amount of approximately NIS 7.3 million.
+In addition, the Company purchased from Masav leasehold improvements and furniture in the amount of approximately NIS 7.3 million.

 b.
 Decisions of the Commissioner of Competition

 Exemption from restrictive arrangement

 Since 2002, the Company has operated in compliance with decisions of the Competition Authority regarding an exemption from approval of a restrictive arrangement between Bank Hapoalim Ltd, Bank Leumi Ltd, Bank Discount Ltd, the First International Bank of Israel Ltd, Mizrahi Tefahot Bank Ltd and the Company.